-OFFERED BASED ON ENROLLMENT NUMBERS

-M2500 ADVANCED PLACEMENT CALCULUS BC

-M3500 LEVEL-AP G GRADE 12 1 CREDIT
+M2500 ADVANCED PLACEMENT CALCULUS BC M3500 LEVEL-AP GRADE 12 1 CREDIT

 This course is intended for students who have demonstrated superior proficiency in mathematics.
-The course will follow the College Board syllabus for AP Calculus BC which includes differential and integral calculus.
+The course will follow the College Board syllabus for AP Calculus BC which includes differential,integral calculus, differential equations, infinite sequences/series, vector functions and partial derivatives.
+This course is equivalent to a college level Calculus 2 course.
 Students are prepared for and required to take the Advanced Placement Examination in May.